ReactiveBayes/Cortex.jl/docs/src/index.md

 ## Where To Go Next?

 - [Signals](@ref signals) - Read about core reactive programming concepts with the `Signal` type.
+- [Inference](@ref inference) - Learn how Cortex uses the `InferenceEngine` to perform inference on a probabilistic model.

 # Index